Erling Haaland: 2021–22: Injury struggles and departure

 Haaland started off the 2021–22 season with a hat-trick versus Wehen Wiesbaden in the first round of the DFB-Pokal on 7 August 2021.
-A week later, on matchday one of the Bundesliga, he scored a brace and assisted two goals as Dortmund beat Eintracht Frankfurt 5–2.
+A week later, on matchday one of the Bundesliga, he scored two and assisted two goals as Dortmund beat Eintracht Frankfurt 5–2.
 During the first months of the season, Haaland was sidelined with a hamstring injury, returning on 16 October and scoring a brace against Mainz in a 3–1 victory.
 Shortly after, Haaland suffered a hip flexor injury, which sidelined him for two months.
 He made his return on 27 November, scoring his 50th Bundesliga goal in a 3–1 victory over Wolfsburg, setting a new record for the fewest appearances and also became the youngest player to score 50 league goals.

 On 10 May, Dortmund announced that Haaland would be leaving at the end of the season to sign for Premier League club Manchester City.
 Four days later, he bid farewell to the club at the Westfalenstadion prior to Dortmund's final match against Hertha BSC, and scored Dortmund's first goal in a 2–1 win.